pdaniel200/proiect-testare-smart-crm-ap/readme.md

-# Test creating and deleteing tasks and various operations, using Chrome, Firefox and Edge
+# Test for creating and deleteing tasks and various operations, using Chrome, Firefox and Edge